MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteList.md

 ## SYNOPSIS
 Get the list of richLongRunningOperations associated with a list.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteList](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteList?view=graph-powershell-1.0)

 ## SYNTAX